If you’re confused by what the Oakland Raiders are doing, you’re not alone.

 Jon Gruden thinking long term

-Gruden wants to reshape the roster, getting the type of players he wants.
+Gruden wants to reshape the roster.
 He made a ton of moves in the offseason, and the two big trades leave Oakland with five first-round picks over the next two years.
 He has been ridiculed for many of the moves, but he has some draft capital to work with in future years.

 Players on the roster now don’t much care about the long-term plan.
 Tight end Lee Smith went on the record to talk about that.